 In some cases, a client will know exactly what they want from a test project and this will help to define the project from the start.
 On the other hand, a client may come to me and say ‘test my website’ or ‘test my app’, in which case, further information is required to find out the required scope of the testing project.

-In order to define the testing/QA project, we can discuss requirements via email, phone call, Skype call, Slack chat, or, for a longer-term project in the London area, an onsite meeting.
+In order to define the testing/QA project, we can discuss requirements via email, phone call, Skype call, Slack chat, MS Teams etc.

 The aim here is to agree what the testing should focus on and on what browsers and/or devices the testing should be carried out on.